 Born in London in 1964, Charlie Beale is an international choral conductor, a jazz educator, and speaks and writes on the arts and LGBTQ+ issues.

-NYCGMC has achieved strong commercial success, and is recognized for its innovative and entertaining performances locally, across the US and internationally.
-Recently, NYCGMC has performed to stadium-sized audiences with Demi Lovato and Sia, sang in the Emmy Award-winning movie of Larry Kramer's iconic 'The Normal Heart', toured Europe and raised around US$55,000 for Marriage Equality Ireland In one Dublin performance.
+NYCGMC achieved strong commercial success, and is recognized for its innovative and entertaining performances locally, across the US and internationally.
+Recently, NYCGMC performed to stadium-sized audiences with Demi Lovato and Sia, sang in the Emmy Award-winning movie of Larry Kramer's iconic 'The Normal Heart', toured Europe and raised around US$55,000 for Marriage Equality Ireland In one Dublin performance.
 In 2015/16, it also performed at Carnegie Hall with Alan Cumming, was the guest star of the New Philharmonic Orchestra at Lincoln Center, and sang at GALA Festival 2016 in Denver Colorado.

 A campaigner for stylistic diversity within music education, Charlie is also one of the UK's leading jazz educators.
+From 1999-2007, he taught at the Royal College of Music in London, where he was Area leader for Aural Training, Professor of Jazz Piano and directed the Royal College of Music Big Band.
 Nominated for a UK Jazz Parliamentary Award for services to jazz education in 2005, he was on the Resource Team of the International Association for Jazz Education in the early 2000s.
-Central to the invention of Grade exams for beginner jazz musicians, he toured within the UK and internationally, and worked with thousands of musicians and educators on first steps to improvising, jazz rhythm skills and teaching and learning by ear.
+Author of critically acclaimed book 'Jazz Piano from Scratch' (Hal Leonard/ABRSM), he also penned the chapter on Jazz Education in the recent Oxford Companion to Jazz.
+Central to the invention of Grade exams for beginner jazz musicians, he toured within the UK and internationally, and has worked with thousands of musicians and educators on first steps to improvising, jazz rhythm skills, and the skills of teaching and learning music by ear.
 Having received his Ph.D in 2001 from the Institute of Education, London University, he is also a prolific writer and arranger in jazz and choral music, published by Oxford, Hal Leonard, Faber and ABRSM Publishing.